It’s almost summer! Avoid whines of “I’m bored” with my 2025 updated Free or Cheap Things to Do with Kids This Summer!

 - Fly a kite in a big grassy field.
 Be sure to pack a picnic!

-- Sign up for upcoming free kids’ workshops at Home Depot Weekly Workshops. **Update for 2021: Workshops are virtual!**
+- Sign up for upcoming free kids’ workshops at Home Depot Weekly Workshops. or DIY-U by Lowe’s.

 - Visit your county fair and state fair.
 See just how many funnel cakes you can put down!